microsoft/BotBuilder-Samples/samples/javascript_nodejs/20.qna-with-appinsights/README.md

+# QnA Maker with AppInsights
+Bot Framework v4 QnA Maker with AppInsights sample

 This sample shows how to create a bot that uses QnA Maker with Application Insights to get telemetry around bot and QnA Maker performance.
-This bot example uses [`applicationinsights`](https://www.npmjs.com/package/applicationinsights), [`restify`](https://www.npmjs.com/package/restify) and [`dotenv`](https://npmjs.com/package/dotenv).
+This bot example uses [`applicationinsights`](https://www.npmjs.com/package/applicationinsights).

 # Concepts introduced in this sample
 The [QnA Maker Service](https://www.qnamaker.ai) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.